rpellerin/dotfiles/README.md

 ## 15. Edit terminal preferences

-- In `General`, unlimited scrollback
+- In `General`, unlimited scrollback.
+Disable the scrollbar being shown.
-- In `Appearance`, uncheck menu bar and borders around new windows
+- In `Appearance`, uncheck menu bar and borders around new windows.
+Set the font size to 13.
 - In `Colors`, use the `Xubuntu dark` theme, check `Cursor color` and edit colors as you like.

 ## 16. Set up Vim